- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 The presence of bacteria alone can trigger the immune system to cause inflammation.
 Inflammation causes acne to worsen and further damages the skin.

 Hormones also play a part.
-Androgens are a group of hormones secreted by the testicles, ovaries, adrenal glands, and fat cells.
-Shifts in these hormones can stimulate sebum production and contribute to the development of acne.
-Conditions with androgen excess such as polycystic ovarian syndrome (a large number of abnormal cysts in the ovaries) can also predispose to acne.
+Androgens are a group of hormones secreted by the testicles, ovaries, adrenal glands and fat cells.
+Shifts in these hormones can stimulate sebum production which clog pores and contribute to the development of acne.

 Risk Factors